No products in the cart.

 Everyone wants to smack the Low Carb Tortillas from our hand but no one says what we CAN eat.
 We’ve been eating the WRONG foods for a lifetime, how do we suddenly know what’s right?

 Then for some reason we fall straight off the cliff and have NO idea what comes next!
-People wander into our Facebook Support Group and announce that they ate four bites of a chicken quesadilla that was yummy but made them sick.
+People wander into our Bariatric Eating Support Group on Facebook and announce that they ate four bites of a chicken quesadilla that was yummy but made them sick.
 Of course bedlam ensues as everyone CHANGES TO ALL CAPS AND SCREAMS ‘NO TORTILLAS”.

 People are VERY good at telling you what NOT to eat, especially when you tell them what you ate.
 Here’s are some ideas of what you can have with a few photos sprinkled in.

-These are Full Liquids that you CAN eat – foods that are smooth and pourable
+These are Full Liquids that you CAN eat – full liquids by definition are foods that are smooth and pourable

 An Inspire Protein drink

-Oikos Triple Zero Greek yogurt – this is a smooth brand – no fruit chunks
+Oikos Triple Zero Greek yogurt (the black container) – this is a smooth brand – no fruit chunks

-Almond Breeze Unsweetened Vanilla Almond Milk – or Almond Coconut Milk
+Almond Breeze Unsweetened Vanilla Almond Milk – or Unsweetened Almond Coconut Milk

-Creamed or Smooth Soups – puree Progresso Lentil, Black Bean or Minnestrone soup in blender and then heat.
-Amy’s Tomato or Wolfgang Puck Butternut Soup is good choice.
+Creamed or Smooth Soups – puree Progresso Lentil, Black Bean or Minestrone soup in blender and then heat.
+Amy’s Tomato or Wolfgang Puck Butternut Squash Soups are good choices.
 Cream refers to texture, not the use of milk or cream.
 (NO noodles or rice or chowder’s)

 Tomato Juice or V-8, warmed or chilled

-Jello Sugar Free Instant Pudding, made with skim milk (instant pudding will NOT set with almond or soy milk)
+Jello Sugar Free Instant Pudding or better yet make the cooked kind, use fat free milk.
+(IMPORTANT!
+Instant pudding will NOT set with almond or soy milk)